Following system colour scheme Selected dark colour scheme Selected light colour scheme

 pass

 Because it did not offer a way to specify the type of the extra items, the type checkers will need to assume that the type of the extra items is Any, which compromises type safety.
-Furthermore, the current behavior of TypedDict already allows untyped extra items to be present in runtime, due to structural subtyping. closed=True plays a similar role in the current proposal.
+Furthermore, the current behavior of TypedDict already allows untyped extra items to be present in runtime, due to structural assignability. closed=True plays a similar role in the current proposal.

 Support Extra Items with Intersection